Dry vs. Dehydrated Skin: Understanding the Difference for Healthier, Happier Skin

 Creating a simple routine is the best way to honor your skin.
 Here are our recommended steps:

-STEP 1: Cleanse to remove impurities without stripping your skin of its natural oils.
-Choose a soap-free cleanser or a hydrating cream cleanser that suits your skin type.
+STEP 1: Cleanse your skin daily to remove makeup, dirt and sweat.
+For your face, neck and chest, choose a soap-free, hydrating cream or oil-based cleanser that suits your skin type.

 STEP 3: Tone with an alcohol-free toner or hydrosol (for more sensitive skin) to clear your pores and restore your skin's slightly acidic pH.